-As of December 31, 2018, 100 collection sites were participating in the Program, one less than in 2017.
-Appendix 1 provides the location of the collection sites.
+The Program commits to maintaining a minimum of 68 collection sites to provide reasonable access to Nova Scotians.
+As of December 31, 2019, 99 collection sites were participating in the Program, one less collection site than in 2018.
+Appendix 1 provides the locations of the collection sites.